nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

          E.g. `shingeki` from the name field will be matched.
       2. Command: `find n/shingeki no kyojin` <br>
          Expected: Looks through the name field for any partial or full word of `shingeki` and `no` and `kyojin` then displays them on the show list. <br>
-         E.g. `shingeki` and `no` and `kyojin` from the name field will be matched. (`AND` search within a single prefix).
+         E.g. `shingeki` and `no` and `kyojin` from the name field will be matched (`AND` search within a single prefix).

    3. Test case: Finding with multiple prefixes
       1. Command: `find n/shingeki s/completed` <br>
          Expected: Looks through the name field for any partial or full word of `shingeki` and the status field for any partial or full word of `completed` then displays them on the show list. <br>
-         E.g. **Both** `shingeki` from the name field and `completed` from the status field must be present to be matched. (`AND` search between multiple prefixes).
+         E.g. **Both** `shingeki` from the name field and `completed` from the status field must be present to be matched (`AND` search between multiple prefixes).

       2. Command: `find n/shingeki t/seinen` <br>
          Expected: Looks through the name field for any partial or full word of `shingeki` and the tag field for any partial or full word of `seinen` then displays them on the show list. <br>
-         E.g. **Both** `shingeki` from the name field and `seinen` from the tag field must be present to be matched. (`AND` search between multiple prefixes).
+         E.g. **Both** `shingeki` from the name field and `seinen` from the tag field must be present to be matched (`AND` search between multiple prefixes).

       3. Command: `find n/shingeki no kyojin t/seinen` <br>
          Expected: Looks through the name field for any partial or full word of `shingeki` and `no` and `kyojin` and the tag field for any partial or full word of `seinen` then displays them on the show list. <br>
-         E.g. `shingeki` and `no` and `kyojin` from the name field and `seinen` from the tag field will be matched. (`AND` search within a single prefix and `AND` search between multiple prefixes).
+         E.g. `shingeki` and `no` and `kyojin` from the name field and `seinen` from the tag field will be matched (`AND` search within a single prefix and `AND` search between multiple prefixes).

    4. Test case: Invalid command format
       1. Command: `find n/` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying `Invalid command format!...`
+Error details shown in the result display, with a result message saying `Invalid command format!...`.
       2. Command: `find t/Action Anime` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying `Invalid command format!...`
+Error details shown in the result display, with a result message saying `Invalid command format!...`.

    5. Test case: Multiple same prefix
       1. Command: `find n/shingeki n/shutter` <br>
-         Expected: Looks through the name field for any partial or full word of `shutter` then displays them on the show list.
-(Ignores the first instance of n/) <br>
+         Expected: Looks through the name field for any partial or full word of `shutter` then displays them on the show list (Ignores the first instance of n/) <br>
          E.g. `shutter` from the name field will be matched.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)